Portrait of the artist in front of a brand new collage work in wood at a secret location ;) soon to be revealed…

 BIO:

 Maya is a 2012 MFA graduate in Experimental Animation from CalArts.
 She first studied animation at Harvard University.
-Maya is currently finishing an experimental animated documentary about her refugee grandmother’s marvelous life, and developing several large-scale installation projects and two solo shows in the city of Boston slated to open in 2022.
 Maya is a Colombian/Hungarian first-generation American.
 Born and raised bilingually in New York City, she is currently based in Boston.
-She lives with her husband Daniel, also an animator, and their child Paloma.
+She lives with her husband, also an animator, and their child Paloma, and is always working on some kind of experiment.

-Maya is a Faculty member in Animation at the School of the Museum of Fine Arts at Tufts University and was recently a guest lecturer in Animation at the Rhode Island School of Design & Pratt Institute.
-Maya has given Guest Artist talks and workshops at various Universities and museums including: Harvard University, Princeton University, Stanford University, MICA, UPenn, MassArt, The University of Illinois Chicago, Emerson College, Montserrat College of Art, and the ICA Boston, among others.
+Maya is a Faculty member in Animation at the School of the Museum of Fine Arts at Tufts University and has taught courses in Animation at the Rhode Island School of Design & Pratt Institute.
+Maya has given Guest Artist talks and workshops at various Universities and museums including: Kyoto Seika University, College of the Atlantic, Harvard University, Princeton University, Stanford University, MICA, UPenn, MassArt, The University of Illinois Chicago, Emerson College, Montserrat College of Art, and the ICA Boston, among others.

 Clients and Collaborators include: